pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

 ```

 Once done, restart the ssh service:

 `sudo systemctl reload ssh`

 And finally, install a basic firewall protection:

 `sudo apt install fail2ban`

+You are done with setting up your server.
+Now you can proceed to the second step of the guide.